david-chua/LambdaSchoolReview/ComputerScience/Computer_Science_Fundamentals/Python1.md

 >>>
 ```

-NOtice how the argument for the print function can be an expression.
+Notice how the argument for the print function can be an expression.
 Once the expression is resolved to a string object, the print function can output it to the screen.

 Using print with other object types: